Writers' & Artists' Yearbook

 The Writers' & Artists' Yearbook is an annual directory for writers and illustrators that offers creative and practical advice on how to give work the best chance at success.

 It is published in the UK each July, alongside the Children's Writers' & Artists' Yearbook.
 The Yearbook contains 100 articles covering every aspect of the publishing world and the paths which creatives can follow to gain entry into it, and more than 4,500 named industry contacts, including agents, publishers, media companies and societies.

-In 2007, an associated website, www.writersandartists.co.uk, was launched, which now includes additional articles, interviews and resources as well as a community forum to connect users.
+In 2007, an associated website, www.writersandartists.co.uk, was launched, which now includes additional articles, interviews and resources and a community forum to connect users.
 The brand also runs events and masterclasses and offers a series of editorial services including manuscript reviews and edits, consultations and mentoring.

-As well as the annual Yearbooks, Writers & Artists also publish a series of companion guides which dive deeper into specific areas of publishing.
+In addition to the annual Yearbooks, Writers' & Artists' also publish a series of companion guides which go deeper into specific areas of publishing.

 History

 First published in 1906, by Adam & Charles Black, the original Writers' & Artists' Yearbook was an 80-page booklet, costing one shilling.
 It gave details of seven literary agents and 89 publishers.
 Articles offering advice first appeared in the 1914 yearbook.
-It has been published on an annual basis since, expanding over time to include information for illustrators, and to adapt to the changing digital landscape of the publishing industry and the rise of self-publishing.
+It has been published annually since, expanding over time to include information for illustrators, and to adapt to the changing digital landscape of the publishing industry and the rise of self-publishing.
 A & C Black became part of Bloomsbury Publishing in 2000 and Bloomsbury now publishes the entire collection of Writers & Artists titles and companion guides.

 In 2004, Bloomsbury launched the Children's Writers' and Artists' Yearbook, which includes articles and advice specifically focused on the children's book market.
 It contains articles from a diverse array of successful children's authors across different genres, mediums and age ranges, as well as contact details tailored to the children's publishing industry.
 In 2007, Writers & Artists launched an associated website.
 In 2013, Writers & Artists began publishing companion guides alongside the annual Yearbooks focusing on specific areas of writing and publishing.